EleniNtz13/Public-Library-Internship-Sparta/week-03/week-03-report.md

-# 🌟 Week 3 – Overview: Django Forms & Excel Integration
+# 🌟 Week 3 and 4 – Overview: Django Forms & Excel Integration

 This stage completes the **Django form workflow** by fully integrating **models, views, templates, authentication, Excel imports, and PostgreSQL**.